-Paul Fonteyne, Jonathan Silverstein and Jeffrey Chodakewitz serve on the nominating and corporate governance committee, which is chaired by Jonathan Silverstein.
-In November 2018, Daphne Zohar resigned from our board of directors and her position on the nominating and corporate governance committee and Dr. Chodakewitz was appointed to the nominating and corporate governance committee.
+Paul Fonteyne, Jonathan Silverstein and Jeffrey Chodakewitz, M.D. serve on the nominating and corporate governance committee, which is chaired by Jonathan Silverstein.
 Our board of directors has determined that each member of the nominating and corporate governance committee is "independent" as defined in the applicable Nasdaq rules.
-During the fiscal year ended December 31, 2018, the nominating and corporate governance committee did not hold any meetings.
+During the fiscal year ended December 31, 2019, the nominating and corporate governance committee met one time.
 The nominating and corporate governance committee's responsibilities include:

-- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing the size and composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - identifying individuals qualified to become members of the board of directors; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board of directors' committees; - developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; and - overseeing the annual evaluation of our board of directors and management.
+developing and recommending to the board of directors criteria for board and committee membership;

+- establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing the size and composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - identifying individuals qualified to become members of the board of directors; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board of directors' committees; - developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; and - overseeing the annual evaluation of our board of directors and management.